 - Hear stories of DUMBO’s transformation, from Brooklyn’s early days to the present

-All public tours begin at the Brooklyn Historical Society DUMBO, located at 55 Water St on the 2nd Floor of the Empire Stores.
-The space is accessible from Water St or from Brooklyn Bridge Park.
-Click the map on the left for Google Maps directions or view our neighborhood map.
+All public tours begin outside the atrium on the water side of Empire Stores, located at 55 Water St. The space is accessible through the building from Water St or from Brooklyn Bridge Park.
+View our neighborhood map for directions.

-- Subway: The nearest subway stations are at York St (F) and High St-Brooklyn Bridge (A,C), and each is about a 10-minute walk from BHS DUMBO.
+- Subway: The nearest subway stations are at York St (F) and High St-Brooklyn Bridge (A,C), and each is about a 10-minute walk from Empire Stores.
 Visit mta.info for maps and service alerts.

 - Ferry: NYC Ferry provides service to DUMBO on the East River and South Brooklyn routes.
 When you disembark at DUMBO/Brooklyn Bridge Park Pier 1, follow Water St underneath the Brooklyn Bridge to 55 Water St.